matthewswogger/Surge-Forecast-with-RNN/extra_trees/readme.md

 and sorted to have the best performing one on top.
 What ended up being the best performing model was `ExtraTreesRegressor(n_estimators=128)`.

+After settling on the ExtraTreesRegressor I then ran a second grid search on a few different parameters within it.
+While there are a number of parameters to choose from they all basically do one of two things; limit the number of features a tree can use to make decisions or limit the depth of the trees.
+I ended up allowing use of all the features and setting a max depth for trees of 12 so ended up with `ExtraTreesRegressor(n_estimators=128,n_jobs=-1,max_depth=12)`.

+## Autocorrelation and Differencing

+At this point I was getting around .08 mean squared error but I wanted to see what running Autocorrelation on the data would tell me about what lags have signal and could help narrow down what features to use.
+I also decided to difference the data and see if that could help.
+Both of these techniques gave worse results, but when I combine this with my original model by tacking on a few extra features in the form of differenced lags that I could see were correlated by checking out the autocorrelation the model improved and gave me a mean squared error of .05, cool.

 ## Enough talk, show me pretty graphs

 ### Forecast of first 8 points